ballerina-platform/ballerina-dev-website/learn/guides/testing-ballerina-code/quick-start-on-testing.md

 layout: ballerina-testing-code-left-nav-pages-swanlake
 title: Quick Start on Testing
 description: Learn how to use Ballerina's built-in test framework to write testable code.
 The test framework provides a set of building blocks to help write and run tests.
-keywords: ballerina, programming language, testing
+keywords: ballerina, programming language, testing, ballerina test
 permalink: /learn/testing-ballerina-code/quick-start-on-testing/
 active: quick-start-on-testing
-intro: The Ballerina Language has a built-in robust test framework, which allows you to achieve multiple levels of the test pyramid including unit testing, integration testing, and end to end testing.
+intro: The Ballerina Language has a built-in robust test framework, which allows you to achieve multiple levels of the test pyramid including unit testing, integration testing, and end-to-end testing.
 It provides features such as assertions, data providers, mocking, and code coverage, which enable the programmers to write comprehensive tests.
 redirect_from:
   - /learn/how-to-test-ballerina-code/
   - /learn/how-to-test-ballerina-code